I’m Triggered, Now What?

 “Navigating the Anxieties of New Love”

 Meeting a potential new love interest can be exhilarating and filled with promise, but for many, it also comes with a sudden wave of anxiety, urgency and even panic.
 You might find yourself becoming fixated on this person, wanting to spend all your time together, thinking of ways to fast-track to a relationship and even be already fantasising about living together.
 You’ve only just met and yet it’s as if the only way to calm the overwhelming feelings is to make the relationship official and secure, as quickly as possible!
 This is the scenario I’ve selected for this article which, will sound familiar to many: you meet someone new and immediately you start wondering, "Are they the one?"
 This intense response often signals that something deeper is being triggered.
-Understanding what's going on can help you navigate these feelings and hopefully move you toward a healthier, more balanced approach to new love.
+Understanding what's going on can help you navigate these feelings and hopefully move you towards a healthier, more balanced approach to new love.

 In recent years, the term "triggered" has become a common shorthand for describing a strong emotional reaction to a situation, comment or memory.
 While it may seem like just another buzzword, the concept behind being "triggered" is significant and deserves careful attention.
 In a therapeutic sense, being triggered refers to experiencing a sudden emotional response, such as anxiety, anger, fear, or sadness, often linked to past experiences, trauma, or deeply rooted emotional patterns.
 Understanding why this happens and knowing how to navigate these intense feelings can help you manage your emotional responses more effectively.